LukasKalbertodt/basgit/README.md

-# stinf
+# BasGit
-GitHub like web app to manage structure information
+GitHub like web app to manage various kinds of information